Skip to main content

 StagesDescription

 Get configuration dataChef Infra Client gets process configuration data from the client.rb file on the node, and then gets node configuration data from Ohai.
 One important piece of configuration data is the name of the node, which is found in the node_name attribute in the client.rb file or is provided by Ohai.
-If Ohai provides the name of a node, it is typically the FQDN for the node, which is always unique within an organization.
+If Ohai provides the name of a node, it's typically the FQDN for the node, which is always unique within an organization.

 Authenticate to the Chef Infra ServerChef Infra Client authenticates to the Chef Infra Server using an RSA private key and the Chef Infra Server API.
 The name of the node is required as part of the authentication process to the Chef Infra Server.
 If this is the first Chef Infra Client run for a node, the chef-validator will be used to generate the RSA private key.

 Get, rebuild the node objectChef Infra Client pulls down the node object from the Chef Infra Server and then rebuilds it.
 A node object is made up of the system attributes discovered by Ohai, the attributes set in Policyfiles or Cookbooks, and the run list of cookbooks.
 The first time Chef Infra Client runs on a node, it creates a node object from the default run-list.
-A node that has not yet had a Chef Infra Client run will not have a node object or a Chef Infra Server entry for a node object.
+A node that hasn't yet had a Chef Infra Client run won't have a node object or a Chef Infra Server entry for a node object.
 On any subsequent Chef Infra Client runs, the rebuilt node object will also contain the run-list from the previous Chef Infra Client run.

 Expand the run-listChef Infra Client expands the run-list from the rebuilt node object and compiles a complete list of recipes in the exact order that they will be applied to the node.